tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/tcmq_topic.html.markdown

 ## Import

-tdmq topic can be imported using the id, e.g.
+tcmq topic can be imported using the id, e.g.

 ```
 terraform import tencentcloud_tcmq_topic.topic topic_id